Questioning the wobbling interpretation of low-spin bands in $\gamma$-soft nuclei within the interacting boson-fermion model: Theoretical procedure

-Here we shall provide a new interpretation of the low-energy bands of a series of $\gamma$-soft odd-mass nuclei $^{135}$Pr, $^{133}$La, $^{127}$Xe, and $^{105}$Pd, for which wobbling assignments were recently made, in the framework of the interacting boson-fermion model (IBFM) \cite{IBFM}.
-This work presents a first application of the IBFM to address the notion of nuclear wobbling.
-In even-even nuclei, to a good approximation, all nucleons are coupled pairwise to $T=1$ pairs, and the presence of such pairs play an important role in nuclear dynamics, determining basic parameters of vibrational and rotational spectra.
-In the odd-mass nuclear systems, one has to consider explicitly unpaired nucleon degrees of freedom and treat the single-particle and collective degrees of freedom on the same footing.
-Within the IBFM, the even-even core nucleus is represented by a system of the monopole $s$ and quadrupole $d$ bosons within the framework of the interacting boson model (IBM) \cite{IBM}.
-Here we distinguish between proton and neutron degrees of freedom, since that is closer to a microscopic picture than otherwise.
-From the microscopic point of view \cite{OAI}, the proton $s_{\pi}$ and $d_{\pi}$ (neutron $s_{\nu}$ and $d_{\nu}$) bosons in the IBM represent collective pairs of valence protons (neutrons) with spin and parity $0^{+}$ and $2^{+}$, respectively.
-The coupling between an odd fermion and the even-even boson (IBM) core determines the low-energy structure of odd-mass nuclei.
-In general, the Hamiltonian of the IBFM consists of the IBM Hamiltonian $\hat{H}_\mathrm{B}$ for an even-even core, the single-nucleon Hamiltonian $\hat{H}_\mathrm{F}$, and the Hamiltonian $\hat{H}_\mathrm{BF}$ representing the boson-fermion interactions
+In even-even nuclei, to a good approximation, nucleons are coupled pairwise and the presence of such pairs play an important role in nuclear dynamics, determining basic parameters of vibrational and rotational spectra.
+In odd-mass nuclear systems, one has to consider explicitly the unpaired nucleon and treat the collective and noncollective (single-particle) degrees of freedom on the same footing \cite{bohr1953}.
+A major assumption in the present work is that the low-lying states of an even-even nucleus is described by the interacting boson model (IBM) \cite{IBM}, consisting of the monopole $s$ (with spin and parity $L=0^{+}$) and quadrupole $d$ ($L=2^{+}$) bosons, which represent the collective $S$ and $D$ pairs of valence nucleons, respectively.

-In this framework, $^{135}$Pr ($^{133}$La) is a system composed of even-even core $^{134}$Ce ($^{132}$Ba) plus an odd proton particle, while $^{127}$Xe ($^{105}$Pd) is composed of the $^{128}$Xe ($^{106}$Pd) even-even core coupled to the odd neutron hole.
-For all the studied odd-mass nuclei, the fermion space corresponds to the proton $Z$ or neutron $N=50-82$ major shell, hence only the unique-parity orbital $h_{11/2}$ is considered to describe negative-parity states.
+The low-energy structure of a given odd-mass nucleus is determined by the interaction between an odd fermion and the even-even boson (IBM) core.
+Specifically, $^{135}$Pr ($^{133}$La) is a system composed of even-even core $^{134}$Ce ($^{132}$Ba) plus an odd proton particle, while $^{127}$Xe ($^{105}$Pd) is composed of the $^{128}$Xe ($^{106}$Pd) even-even core coupled to the odd neutron hole.
+For all these odd-mass nuclei, the fermion space corresponds to the proton $Z$ or neutron $N=50-82$ major oscillator shell, hence only the orbital $1h_{11/2}$ is considered to describe negative-parity states.
+In general, the IBFM Hamiltonian is given by